ietf-tools/bibxml-service/docs/ref/glossary.rst

        A path that used to be handled by xml2rfc tools web server.
        (Normally points to an XML file.)

+       Usually means the part of the URL *excluding* domain name and leading :data:`bibxml.settings.XML2RFC_PATH_PREFIX`.

        .. seealso::

           - :rfp:req:`5` for background